egorkaway/weather-hugo-parsa-forestry/content/posts/have-you-seen-silver-clouds.md

 These clouds are considered the highest among all cloud phenomena: they form at an altitude of 70-95 km.
 For comparison: usually the clouds do not rise above 12 km.

-In addition, silver clouds are also distinguished by their huge area, sometimes occupying up to several million square kilometers of airspace.
+In addition, silver clouds are also distinguished by their huge area, sometimes occupying up to several million square kilometres of airspace.

 Most often, polar clouds appear in the sky 1,5 - 2 hours before midnight and are really impressive.